Football boots with sock-like extension above the ankle level for added protection and support. the best high top fooball boots.

 - Introduced with the catchy tagline of “Speed + Touch.
 All you need.”, the second generation Umbro Medusae Elite HG is jam-packed with no-frills speed and touch elements.

-- As the British brand’s first ever knitted boots, this shoe is designed with a stretchable fiber shaped like a sock.
+- As the British brand’s first ever knitted cleats, this shoe is designed with a stretchable fiber shaped like a sock.
 It is extended to the ankle area as a mid-height collar.
 In the heel area, this one-piece knitted construction is infused with the leather vamp.
 It promotes an adaptive fit on the lower leg allowing for more instinctive movements.
 As a technical update from its predecessor, the knitted material gives this model an edge in terms of fit and weight.
-Knit has become a popular trend for modern boots such as with Nike's Nike Mercurial Superfly 6 Elite Firm Ground and Nike Mercurial Superfly 360 Elite CR7 FG.
+Knit has become a popular trend for modern cleats such as with Nike's Nike Mercurial Superfly 6 Elite Firm Ground and Nike Mercurial Superfly 360 Elite CR7 FG.

 - To add more stability to the thin upper, an A-frame support is integrated underneath the midfoot.
 It is responsible for balancing stretch and structure to the shoe for a more contoured feel.
 Unlike the first generation Medusae Elite, this cage is covered with natural leather instead of a see-through mesh.

 - Apart from the laces that promote customized fit, a TPU band is installed in the center of the shoe to reinforce midfoot support.